elixir-lang/elixir-lang.github.com/getting-started/meta/domain-specific-languages.markdown

 Of all the approaches above, the first is definitely the more flexible.
 If our domain rules can be encoded with data structures, they are by far the easiest to compose and implement, as Elixir's standard library is filled with functions for manipulating different data types.

-The second approach uses function calls which suits better more complex APIs and reads nicely in Elixir thanks to the pipe operator.
+The second approach uses function calls which better suits more complex APIs and reads nicely in Elixir thanks to the pipe operator.

 The third approach, uses macros, and is by far the most complex.
 It will take more lines of code to implement, it is hard and expensive to test (compared to testing simple functions), and it limits how the user may use the library since all validations need to be defined inside a module.

-To drive the point home, imagine you want to do validate a certain attribute only if a given condition is met.
+To drive the point home, imagine you want to validate a certain attribute only if a given condition is met.
 We could easily achieve it with the first solution, by manipulating the data structure accordingly, or with the second solution by using conditionals (if/else) before invoking the function.
 However it is impossible to do so with the macros approach unless its DSL is augmented.

 In other words: